 Duty to prevent homelessness

 Once you’ve been assessed you will receive a legal decision notice to explain that you’re now being helped under a Prevention Duty.
-You will also be provided with a further notice when that duty is brought to an end or discharged and you have the right to request a review of any duty decisions made throughout the process.
-If we’re unable to resolve your housing issue before you become homeless, you will pass into the Relief Duty and a further letter explaining this process will be given to you which is also subject to a review if you request it.
+You will also be provided with a further notice when that duty is brought to an end and you have the right to request a review of any duty decisions made throughout the process.
+If we’re unable to resolve your housing issue before you become homeless, you will be entitled to the Relief Duty and a further letter explaining this process will be given to you which is also subject to a review if you request it.

 Duty to relieve homelessness